littledan/proposal-reserved-decorator-like-syntax/README.md

 Let's see if we can reduce the syntax variation of new proposals by introducing a new pattern which can be flexibly used in many of these different potential future language features: to modify an existing construct with a new feature, prepend it with a built-in decorator `@scope: decorator`

+### Credits for the idea

 Thanks to Ron Buckton for suggesting this particular syntax in [this decorators issue comment](https://github.com/tc39/proposal-decorators/issues/69#issuecomment-385609889).

 Thanks to Leo Balter for raising the idea of using a variant of decorator syntax for syntactic tail calls, which was really helpful for getting me thinking on this path.

-Thabks to Yehuda Katz for hia insight in bribging decorators to JavaScript and vision to use them as a basis for modifying all soets of syntactic constructs, and for discussions and reviews of this proposal.
+Thanks to Yehuda Katz for hia insight in bringing decorators to JavaScript and vision to use them as a basis for modifying all soets of syntactic constructs, and for discussions and reviews of this proposal.

-Thanks to Waldemar Horwat and Kevin Gibbons, Mark Miller, Leo Balter, Dave Herman and moe in TC39 for raising the urgency and peiprity of limiting the growth of syntactic complexity in JavaScript.
+Thanks to Waldemar Horwat, Kevin Gibbons, Mark Miller, Leo Balter, Dave Herman and more in TC39 for raising the urgency and priority of limiting the growth of syntactic complexity in JavaScript.

 ### Intuition for built-in decorators